gtwilliams/deal/README.md

 # deal
 Thomas Andrews' deal 3.1.9 Forked

-This repository contains changes to the original deal sources[^*] that allow the program to be compiled without compiler warnings.
+This repository contains changes to the original deal sources[^1] that allow the program to be compiled without compiler warnings.
 A deal.spec file to package the program for inclusion in Fedora releases has been added.
 The start-up code now includes a chdir() to the